abinjawed/Arabic-Flashcards/README.md

 ### Install

 ### Code
-The `stories.html` page has `button` elements requring a kit code from `fontawesome.com` to be linked from the personal account.
+The `stories.html` page has `button` elements requiring a kit code from `fontawesome.com` to be linked.

 ### Run